tagohd/mono/Outline.md

 	- **James:** Yes...
 Right, I can see how that would be a concern.
 Since AL likely has a significant head start, (*slightly sarcastic*) it seems the honor of instructing THE CHOSEN ONE has fallen upon me.
 However, it is quite late \[22:00 (lol)\].
 We will begin your training first thing in the morning.
 Mr Weston, you may wish to join as well.
 	- **James:** In the meantime, I suggest you freshen up.
 I can tell you were quite... active, today.
 	- **Luke:** Sir?
 	- **James:** Go home and take a shower, kid.
 You reek.
-Maybe tell your parents your THE CHOSEN ONE; I'm sure they'll be thrilled.
+Maybe tell your parents you're THE CHOSEN ONE; I'm sure they'll be thrilled.
 But be back here at sunup.
 We have a lot of ground to cover.
 		- In my head, I feel like his voice suddenly switched from Obi-Wan Kenobi to J. Jonah Jameson.
 (Or perhaps from Hero (OMORI) to Mr Jawsum.)
 Maybe the "sagely British guy" act is just that: an act.
 (Or maybe it's just: he would not fucking say that.)
 		- Wait, that might be kinda weird for Case, then.
 Since Luke's going to be riding bitch on his motorcycle.
 (Maybe not.
 It is a motorcycle.)
 	- **Luke:** Yessir.
 Thank you, sir!